angelobreyes/configure-ad/README.md

 <h4>Create a Domain Admin user within the domain</h4>

 —

-Add jane_admin to the “Domain Admins” Security Group Log out / close the connection to DC-1 and log back in as “mydomain.com\jane_admin” User jane_admin as your admin account from now on
+Log out / close the connection to DC-1 and log back in as “mydomain.com\jane_admin” User jane_admin as your admin account from now on